CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 satisfied that your definition fits, it will replace the hole with what you have written.

+(Aside: at the time of writing, MacOS may capture `C-space` and open the spotlight search bar.
+If you are encountering this problem, use `C-c C-r` for "refine" as a replacement.)

+In this case, you could provide `b` as a solution, and Agda would also accept it!
+Agda can only check that your code is *type-correct*, and not that it actually does what you want.
+For most future exercises however, the types involved will be very constraining and you will struggle to provide any definition other than the intended one.

 So far our inputs and outputs have all been `ℕ`{.Agda}, but there is no particular reason for this.
 We can even write functions that take other functions as input.
 Here's a very simple example: accept a